New tooth test could spot hidden jaw problems

 Summary

-This study looked at how stable teeth are in people with cemento-osseous dysplasia (COD), a rare jaw condition.
-Researchers used a gentle vibration device and a bite force sensor to compare affected teeth with healthy ones.
-The goal was to better understand how COD affects tooth support, without any treatment involved.
+This study checked how stable teeth are in people with cemento-osseous dysplasia (COD), a rare jaw condition that can affect tooth attachment.
+Researchers used two non-invasive tools—a device that measures tooth vibration and a bite force sensor—to compare affected teeth with healthy ones in 17 patients.
+The goal was to see if these simple tests could detect changes in tooth stability caused by COD, which might help doctors diagnose and monitor the condition without X-rays or surgery.

 Disclaimer Read more